Interview: Jessica Garrels of Catholic Relief Services in Laos

 Is there enough funding to continue the meals the rest of the year?

 Congress passed a final FY17 appropriations bill in May that provided level funding for McGovern-Dole programs compared to the previous year.
 In the Administration’s budget request for FY18, however, the Administration proposed zeroing out all funding for McGovern-Dole.
-We know there are many in Congress that support this program though, and we hope they will continue to do so in FY18, otherwise we will have to close the program.
+We know there are many in Congress that support this program though, and we hope they will continue to do so in FY18.

 How can someone help CRS in Laos?